0xDEMXN/dx_healthnarmour/README.md

-# esx_healthnarmour - Store health and armour into your database
+# esx_healthnarmour - Store health and armour into your database (Removed armour)

 ## Requirements